Animal Fighting Facts

 Why pursue federal charges?

 Organized animal fighting rings exist because of the participation of many individuals – breeders, trainers, property owners, organizers, spectators and gamblers to name a few.
-While state laws provide a way to prosecute the individuals who are most directly involved with an animal fighting venture, federal law provides a way to prosecute the individuals who support animal fighting ventures by supplying animals, equipment or money across state lines or to foreign countries.
-Stopping a single animal fighting operation is not as effective as shutting down its entire support network.
+While state laws provide a way to prosecute the individuals who are most directly involved with an animal fighting venture, stopping a single animal fighting operation is not as effective as shutting down its entire support network.
+In addition to offering charges related to spectatorship and the presence of minors, federal law provides a way to prosecute the individuals who support animal fighting ventures by supplying animals, equipment or money across state lines or to foreign countries.

 ALDF offers several resources to assist in investigating and prosecuting animal fighting crimes and to strengthen animal protection laws: